futureworkz/playbook/README.md

 - To ensure a growing working environment in Futureworkz
 - To provide vision and direction for Futureworkz

-Lawrence is the COO + CFO of Futureworkz
+Lawrence is the COO + CFO of Futureworkz.
 Primary main responsibilities:
 - To manage the financial status of Futureworkz
 - To manage the Vietnam operations

-Changs is the CMO of Futureworkz
+Changs is the CMO of Futureworkz.
 Primary main responsibilities:
 - To develop new business units
 - To provide IT and business consultation to clients
 - To ensure a viable marketing and sales process

-Sujata is the Project Manager of Futureworkz
+Sujata is the Project Manager of Futureworkz.
 Primary main responsibilities:
 - To ensure project development is on track
 - To resolve project development conflicts